maelstrom-software/maelstrom/site/src/install/cargo_maelstrom.md

 cargo install --git $GITHUB_URL cargo-maelstrom
 ```

-You should now be able to invoke it by running `cargo metest`
+You should now be able to invoke it by running `cargo maelstrom run`